alexander-scott/2D-Game-Engine/README.md

 ## Code Flow ##
 The application is initalised in Main.cpp.
 Here an instance of SystemManager is created.
-The purpose of SystemManager is simply to initalise all other systems.
-First off the MainWindow is initalised, as this is a slightly special system that requires arguments generated from WinMain and for the instance to be updated regularly.
-Then all the other systems are initalised in the InitaliseSystems() function.
+The purpose of SystemManager is simply to initalise all other systems, which is done in the SystemManager constructor.
+All systems are created as shared_ptr's, then all their message listeners are initalised with the InitaliseListeners() function, then an optional function, SystemsInitalised(), is called on each system after everything has been set up.

 The Engine system is probably the highest level system.
-It controls when the Graphics system gets initalised, when the current active scene gets built and when to draw/update the scene.
+It's purpose is to oversee operations and provide a gateway to the rest of the engine.
+It's SystemsInitalised() function sends a message to the SceneBuilder system with a filePath detailing which scene it should build.
+It listens for the SystemUpdate message type, which is sent from the SystemManager class every iteration of the while loop keeping the program alive.
+Once the Engine system recieves this message it calls the UpdateEngine() function which has a controlled update loop in it.
+This function sends out messages to other systems such as update scene, draw scene, prepare graphics frame, end graphics frame and in the future will have physics and input update messages.
+However because this is a controlled update loop, certain messages won't be sent out every time the function is called.
+Instead they will sent out at defined intervals, such as 60 times a second.

+The MainWindow system deals with creating an application window and recieving application level messages, such as move mouse or key pressed.
+It's SystemsInitalised() function sends a message to the Graphics system with a reference to the HWND of the application window, which is used to initalise the Graphics.
+It also sends regular messages input to the SMDSingleton, such as mouse move and keyboard key pressed, with the messages containg relevant data such as position of the mouse and what key was pressed.

 The Graphics system deals with what to draw each frame.
-It recieves start and end frame messages from the Engine system and in the future will recieve drawing data from IDrawable components.
+It recieves start and end frame messages from the Engine system and in the future will recieve drawing data from IDrawableComponent components.

 The SceneBuilder system deals with parsing scene XML files from disk and building a scene instance from it.